rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 Implementing this extra feature proved to be much more difficult than I first anticipated.
 I ran into many issues when trying to deserialize the heap index.
 The first issue what the de-serialization itself, it appeared that the offsets were off as I was getting byte-looking characters in some of the strings once they were deserialized.
 I narrowed down the bug to the de-serialization of the node references the offsets there were not correct after this the index heap could be loaded correctly, at least for the root node.
 When I tried to run a search on the root node however I received a java heap size exception.
 I realized the reference nodes that I was creating were all unique objects, so I started to implement a cache in the `dbIndexNodeLoader.java` that would create a new instance if it had not been loaded yet and return the instance if it had already been loaded.
 I was not able to see this through to completion though as I started to run out of time and I had not made a start on the other parts of the project.
 So I decided to leave the Index implementation as an in-memory index.

+### Known Limitation and Future Improvements
+Currently, the search feature of the b+-Tree only works for unique keys.
+This is because the search is always expecting to only find one key that matches the provided search key.
+I started to implement a range search using the left and right node functionally of the b+-tree and is currently built out for inserting and removing nodes.
+This would allow the user to find the first node that features their search key then returns all values to the right until the upper range key is hit.
+Finding items of the same key would also work similarly.
+Finding the first node containing the key and returning all values right of that key until the node key no longer matches the search key.

+The Index is read-only as is it built at run time and held in memory there is functionality to insert and delete nodes but as there was no requirement for the heap file to handle updates neither does the index.
+This could be a future improvement for both the index and the heap file.

+Another future improvement would be to finish saving the index to a file and make it load one node at a time.
+This would mean the index would only have to be built once and the full index would not have to be stored in memory.
 ### New Files
 All the new files for this implementation are located under the `./Index`